 Dental implants are titanium posts that are surgically inserted into empty tooth sockets.
 They can be used to replace single missing teeth or secure dental bridges and dentures.
 As one of the most versatile dental restorations, dental implants revitalize the look and overall function of the smile.

 Dental bridges are prosthetic teeth that restore multiple consecutive missing teeth.
 Traditional bridges are attached using adjacent natural teeth that are capped off with dental crowns.
 Implant-secured dental bridges replace teeth at the root.
 Compared to removable dental bridges, implant bridges also restore the full function of the bite and do not come with dietary restrictions.

 A full mouth reconstruction is a type of dental solution that utilizes multiple treatments to replace missing teeth, restore damaged teeth, and address bite problems.
 Dental implants, porcelain veneers, and TMJ therapy are some of the treatments that are used when a patient requires a full mouth reconstruction.

 Gum Disease Treatment

 Periodontitis, or gum disease, is a common yet detrimental oral health problem.
 Gum disease begins as gum inflammation but can quickly lead to problems including toothaches, gum recession, and tooth loss.
-If you notice symptoms like bleeding gums or gum sensitivity, contact our office and we can provide you with preventative care.
+If you notice symptoms like bleeding gums or gum sensitivity, contact our dentist office for preventative care and periodontal disease treatment.